-Daniel Long is the Graduate Studies Officer in the department, supporting Professor Harnden in his role as Director of Graduate Studies.
-Daniel will be in contact with you throughout your time in the department to keep you up to date with department graduate events; to support you with graduate study related issues and to arrange meetings with Professor Harnden.
-Daniel will be your first contact if you have any queries about the administration of your studies.
+Daniel Long is the Graduate Studies Officer in the department, supporting Professor Perera in his role as Director of Graduate Studies.
+Daniel will be in contact with you throughout your time in the department to keep you up to date with department graduate events; to support daniel.long@phc.ox.ac.uk

-daniel.long@phc.ox.ac.uk / 01865 289362

 Nicola Small is the department's Head of Administration and Finance, responsible for the smooth running of the department.
 She and her team look after the departmental finance; all personnel issues; all building related matters and other departmental administration.
-Nicola's team also deal with all grant application costing and administration of grant finances. nicola.small@phc.ox.ac.uk / 01865 289360 judy.irving@phc.ox.ac.uk
+Nicola's team also deal with all grant application costing and administration of grant finances. nicola.small@phc.ox.ac.uk judy.irving@phc.ox.ac.uk